underhillanna/GrapeImageAnalysis/README.md

 If a parameter cannot be extracted from an image, it will not be stored in the data array, leading to an error when trying to write the output table.
 Noting the number of the image causing the issue will aid in diagnosing the problem.

 Both portrait- and landscape-aligned images can be processed.
-The program only looks for TIFF files as input, though you could rewrite to use a file type of your choice.
+The program only looks for PNG files as input, though you could rewrite to use a file type of your choice.
 There is no GUI at the moment; make sure to set the working directory to the location of your image files beforehand.
+The code is commented and some parameters - like the size of the median filter - can be changed to fit your specifications.

+To use the program, simply run the code in MATLAB using the correct directory.
+An output file will be written to the same directory when analysis is complete.
+The image results will be listed in the file in the order in which they were processed.

 ## Using DataProcessing
+To process the data

 ## Other information
 ### Who are these programs for?